 Carjacking is clearly defined under PC 215.
 Individuals in California may be convicted of carjacking if they:

-Carjacking only occurs if an individual takes a vehicle against another person’s will.
+Carjacking only occurs if someone takes a vehicle against another person’s will.
 You should also be aware that individuals may carjack:

-Note that individuals may be charged with carjacking even if they only plan to keep the vehicle temporarily.
-The court system does not distinguish between carjacking for permanent possession of the car or for temporary use of the vehicle.
+Individuals may be charged with carjacking even if they only plan to temporarily keep the vehicle.
+The court system does not distinguish between carjacking for permanent possession of the car or temporary use of the vehicle.

 Examples of Carjacking Cases in California